tasks/tasks/README.md

 9. Read the following contributor and debugging workflow and help make Astrid better!

-10. Sign a [Contributors License Agreement](https://github.com/downloads/todoroo/astrid/Contributors%20Licensing%20Agreement.pdf) and send it to astrid AT todoroo.com
+10. Sign a [Contributors License Agreement](https://github.com/downloads/todoroo/astrid/Contributors%20Licensing%20Agreement.pdf) and send it to tim AT astrid.com

 Testing on a device - Debugging
 ---------------